cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 the core library types implement these traits.
 For structs and enums that you define yourself, you’ll need to implement `PartialEq` to assert equality of those types.
 You’ll also need to implement `Debug` to print the values when the assertion fails.
-Because both traits are derivable this is usually as straightforward as adding the `#[derive(Drop, Debug, PartialEq)]` annotation to your struct or enum definition.
-See [Appendix C](./appendix-03-derivable-traits.md) for more detail about these and other derivable traits.
+Because both traits are derivable, this is usually as straightforward as adding the `#[derive(Drop, Debug, PartialEq)]` annotation to your struct or enum definition.
+See [Appendix C](./appendix-03-derivable-traits.md) for more details about these and other derivable traits.

 ### `assert_lt!`, `assert_le!`, `assert_gt!` and `assert_ge!` Macros